Bl4ckread/FrostSpellsNoStaminaDamage/README.md

 When running a combat setup where the player and/or NPCs require stamina to attack, frost spells dealing stamina damage can be quite OP (and annoying).
 A simple frostbite will prevent the target from ever attacking.
 This patcher remedies that by removing stamina damage from all relevant magic effects.

 Settings allow the user to provide a list of mod names and EditorIDs to ignore.
-Mod name is matched against the mod where the record was first introduced (i.e., skyrim.esm would ignore all spells from the original vanilla game (not those added in DLCs).
+Mod name is matched against the mod where the record was first introduced (i.e., skyrim.esm would ignore all spells from the original vanilla game, but not those added in DLCs).